kevinfales/7geese-recognition-board/README.md

 Since this entire system is static, you don't need any special servers.
 However, you will still have to do some trickery before sending it off to the end-user.
 But it's nothing to complex.
 It's just a single command and you should be ready to go.

+And here's that magical command.

+    $ cake dist

+Boom.
+The compiled version should be ready for you in the `dist` folder.

 ## Adding Dependencies

 To add depenendencies to the code just open up the `jam.json` file, and add your dependencies from there.